-GUIDANCE / MODELS AND IMAGES KEY VOCABULARY The link between addition and multiplication can be introduced through doubli If available, Numicon is used to visualise the repeated adding of the same numb These can then be drawn around or printed as a way of recording. oer.
-CD 2 # 2 # 1 # # 2 HHH-1 · ##### e: lots of groups of times multiply multiplied by multiple of once, twice, three times ten timestimes as (big, long, wide and so on) repeated addition double
+GUIDANCE / MODELS AND IMAGES KEY VOCABULARY The link between addition and multiplication can be introduced through doublir If available, Numicon is used to visualise the repeated adding of the same number These can then be drawn around or printed as a way of recording.
+Children begin with mostly pictorial representations: er.
+I a B ## # 2 #### e. lots of groups of times multiply multiplied by multiple of How many groups of 2 are there? once, twice, three times ten timestimes as (big, long, wide and so on) repeated addition double